Residency in Obstetrics and Gynecology: A Message from the Program Director

-Beth Israel Deaconess Medical Center (BIDMC), a flagship teaching hospital of Harvard Medical School (HMS), is known for its exemplary patient care, leading-edge clinical and basic science research, and outstanding educational programs.
-The department of obstetrics and gynecology takes great pride in providing cutting-edge care for women, delivered with a personal touch and respect for diversity.
-As a major teaching hospital of HMS, we offer a residency program in obstetrics and gynecology that has recently been expanded to 24 positions (six residents per class).
+The Department of Obstetrics and Gynecology takes great pride in providing leading-edge care for women, delivered with a personal touch and respect for diversity.
+As a major teaching hospital of HMS, we offer a residency program in obstetrics and gynecology comprised of 24 trainees.
 We teach women's health to one third of HMS students, and I currently chair the Executive Committee for OB/GYN at HMS, a position that rotates among the three major Harvard teaching hospitals.
 The size of our residency program allows us to have a feeling of smallness and individuality that is partnered with an emphasis on evidenced based medicine and research.
-Our unique blend of academic rigor, combined with empathic and individualized care, is what makes us unique.
+Our unique blend of academic rigor, combined with empathetic and individualized care, is what makes us unique.
 We are the "small college" residency experience of HMS.

 Our Greatest Assets